 Use and disclosure of personal information

-- the secondary purpose is related to the primary purpose of collection and the individual would reasonably expect EPA to use or disclose the information for the secondary purpose
+- the primary purpose is related to the primary purpose of collection and the individual would reasonably expect EPA to use or the information for the secondary purpose (e.g., quality assurance)

-- it is reasonably necessary for the purposes of one or more of EPA’s law enforcement functions or activities
+- it is necessary for one or more of EPA’s law enforcement functions or activities

 - there is a serious and imminent threat to an individual’s life, health, safety or welfare or a serious threat to public health, safety or welfare

-- the use or disclosure is necessary for the preparation for, or conduct of, proceedings before any court or tribunal.
+- the use of disclosure is necessary for the preparation for, or conduct of, proceedings before any court of tribunal

 Consistent with the principles set out in the EP Act, EPA may disclose publicly the names of people who are the subject of infringement notices or breaches of the EP Act, whether such people are involved as owners, directors or officers of businesses responsible for breaching the EP Act or in their capacity as individuals.